lenianiva/lean4-nix/README.md

 ### Overlay

 The user must decide on a Lean version to use as overlay.
-The Lean version from `nixpkgs` will likely not work.
+The Lean version from `nixpkgs` will likely not work of the box.
 The minimal supported version is `v4.11.0`, since it is the version when Lean's official Nix flake was deprecated.
 From version `v4.22.0` onwards, the each Lean build must have both `bootstrap` and `buildLeanPackage` functions.
 There are a couple of ways to get an overlay.
 Each corresponds to a flake output.
 Below is a list ranked from the easiest to the hardest to use:

 - `readToolchainFile { toolchain; binary ? true; }`: Reads the toolchain from a
   file.
 Due to Nix's pure evaluation principle, this only supports